LukasFuchs/GeoModBox.jl/examples/HeatEquation/1D/README.md

 where $\kappa = k/\rho /c_p$ is the thermal diffusivity [m<sup>2</sup>/s] and $Q=\rho H$ is the heat production rate per volume [W/m<sup>3</sup>].
 Equation $(3)$ is a *parabolic partial differential equation* which can be solved numerically in different manners, assuming initial and boundary conditions are defined.

-&emsp; First, we would like to discuss the a simple, but effective, finite difference method to discretize and solve the equation, that is the forward in time and centered in space (FTCS) method in an *explicit* manner.
+&emsp; First, we would like to discuss a simple, but effective, finite difference method to discretize and solve the equation, that is the forward in time and centered in space (FTCS) method in an *explicit* manner.
 This finite difference scheme will converge to the exact solution for small $\Delta x$ and $\Delta t$.
 The advantage of an explicit description is that it is **simple** to derive and rather **fast** computationally.
 However, it is only numerically stable as long as the *heat diffusive stability criterion* is fulfilled.
 The stability criterion can be determined by a *Von Neumann* stability analysis, which analyzes the growth of an eigenmode perturbation for a certain finite difference approach.
 In case of an **explicit 1-D finite difference approach**, the *heat diffusive stability criterion* is defined as $\Delta t < \frac{\Delta x^2}{2 \kappa}$ (assuming equal grid spacing), that is the time step is limited by the model’s resolution.

 ## Discretization